 Protecting Voyageurs’ Waters from Sulfide Mine Pollution

-The protections that were in place were not arbitrary.
+The protections have been in place were not arbitrary.
 They followed years of scientific study, environmental review, and extensive public input from people across Minnesota and the country who value this landscape.
 That process reflected a broad recognition of how unique and vulnerable this watershed is.

 Voyageurs National Park is part of this interconnected system.
 The waters that flow through the Boundary Waters extend beyond its borders, linking to the lakes, rivers, and ecosystems that define Voyageurs and Minnesota’s north woods.
 What happens upstream has real implications downstream.